-March 15 Deadline for analysts to upload studies to the application system Synopsis letters are required (emailed to the Agency only) for projects in the Metro region within the same PMA (DO NOT include project preference) April 5 - 5:00 pm Deadline for analysts and the Agency to receive any revisions from Applicants April 12 Deadline for analysts to upload revised market study, if applicable
+March 11 Deadline for analysts to upload studies to the application system

+Synopsis letters are required (emailed to the Agency only) for projects in the Metro region within the same PMA (DO NOT include project preference)

+March 22 - 5:00 pm Deadline for analysts and the Agency to receive any revisions from

+Applicants

+April 5 Deadline for analysts to upload revised market study, if applicable

 G. Process for Revisions to Proposals: The initial market study must be based solely on information contained in the preliminary application.
 The revised market study may only vary based on revisions from the Agency or Applicant.
 The following alterations will be permitted: reduction of project size, targeting and bedroom mix.
 The following alterations will not be permitted: change in location and/or project type (i.e. switching from a family proposal to senior), increase in the total number of units stated in the preliminary application.
+Only one request for revisions by the Applicant will be allowed.